PlanterApp/planter_blog/content/posts/grasses-in-the-garden/index.md

 Switchgrass, Indian grass, and cordgrass, along with larger grasses like big bluestem, will give you a lot of organic material for the space they occupy, and may provide all of the winter mulch you need for your garden.

-1. Practical Uses
+### 4. Practical Uses

 Some grasses are edible, and some produce useful oils.
 Lemongrass is an easy-to-grow culinary herb, and citronella has helpful oils that can be used in soap making.
 Common grains such as rice, corn, and wheat are also grasses, and growing a few stalks can be a fun experiment.
 They can also provide good food for animals if you don’t want to eat it yourself.

 ![Corn ready to harvest](https://4w1qaaek5t.ucarecd.net/584ed46a-914c-4d59-81ac-8fd8248446e4/corn-stalk-ready-harvest-field.jpg)

 Corn is a very easy grass to grow, and the kernels are great for a tasty snack.
-There are many native heirloom varieties that are drought-tolerant and low-maintenance.
+Many native heirloom varieties are drought-tolerant and low-maintenance.

-1. Movement and Seasonal Interest
+### 5. Movement and Seasonal Interest

 Grasses are generally very light, and the slightest gusts of wind can make them sway beautifully.
 They offer visual appeal through various textures and colors, with many varieties providing vibrant color in the fall and structure during winter, which is an excellent way to have a vibrant garden year-round.

 Grasses can help a patio feel more lively, a front porch feel more welcoming, and a herb garden feel more full during the winter months.
 Grasses also help to soften hardscaping.
 Molinia, feathergrasses, and reeds are excellent considerations here.

-1. Low-maintenance and Variety
+### 6. Low-maintenance and Variety

 Ornamental grasses are generally pest-resistant, disease-free, and require little fertilization.
 Most only need a single cutting back once a year.
 They last a long time, and grow deep, healthy roots that can tolerate very poor soils.